PierreSenellart/provsql/doc/source/user/aggregation.rst

 The ``choose`` Aggregate
 -------------------------

-The ``choose`` aggregate picks an arbitrary non-NULL value from a group.
+The :sqlfunc:`choose` aggregate picks an arbitrary non-NULL value from a group.
 It is particularly useful for modelling mutually exclusive choices in a probabilistic setting: the provenance of the chosen value records which input tuple was selected, enabling correct probability computation